 “Ever since that day I have understood the importance of the rivalry between us and Central Coast, and for me every game and every time we play them is just as important as that Grand Final in 2008,” he said.

 In the Mariners’ first team squad only young winger Trent Buhagiar can lay claim to being a local junior.
 The rest of Central Coast’s Hyundai A-League 2016/17 squad has been imported from Sydney, interstate, or overseas.
-In fact, many Mariners players no longer even opt to live on the Central Coast, selecting instead to travel two hours each day from Sydney for training or games.

 Conversely, the Jets could feature as many as four local juniors in Sunday’s match --- Hoffman, Nick Cowburn, Andrew Hoole and Ben Kantarovski.
 That figure could, and probably would, have been higher if it weren’t for injuries to captain Nigel Boogaard and goalkeeper Ben Kennedy.